joecity/jekyll-now/_drafts/2015-01-28-product-owner-part-2.md

 If the product owner is being disruptive during a sprint, then it maybe something that the whole team needs to work on.
 The product owner needs to attend the daily stand up.
 The team need to ensure they give concise, informative updates on their progress towards the goal.
 The team also need to make sure they have huddles and conversations with the product owner as questions come up, or features are ready to be demoed.
 If the product owner feels that this won't happen unless they regularly check on the team, then the disruptions will continue.

+Finally, the product owner will need to be educated on agile principles, and learn to trust that a self managing team will work more effectively without being micro managed.
+The product owner needs to stick to their job of steering the direction of the product, and leave the delivery of the actual product to the team.

 ## The user stories are too big!

-Yes, there is such a thing as too big.
+I thought that was just a myth you say?
 Think about it this way - a sprint, or an iteration, is like a game of Tetris.
 The Tetris board represents the limited time that a team will have, and the pieces can represent the user stories.
 Imagine if in a game of Tetris, all of the blocks that fell from the top were just 1 block pieces.
 The game would be too easy; filling the board up efficiently with little waste would be a breeze.
 But as the Tetris blocks get bigger - say they start coming out as 10 block pieces, well filling the board efficiently becomes challenging if not impossible.

 It is the same with user stories.
 Nice small stories that can be done in a day or two are great for the team to work with efficiently on, and plan for.
 As the stories get larger though, and they start taking multiple days or even weeks, well this makes it almost impossible to plan for.
 Certain people get stuck on the story, it becomes difficult to test, changes may start overlapping and impacting other stories, the list goes on.